The relation between accretion rate and jet power in early-type galaxies with thermally unstable hot atmospheres: Introduction

-\citet{Allen2006} studied the relation between the Bondi accretion powers and the mechanical jet powers in nine nearby giant ellipticals using {\it Chandra} observations finding a tight power-law correlation.
-This result indicates that a few per cent of the rest mass energy of the accreted material is converted into jets.
-A relation with a much larger scatter has been observed by \citet{Russell2013}, who derived their jet power estimates from the sizes of X-ray cavities.
 Detailed studies of the gas distribution within the Bondi radii were performed using very deep {\it Chandra} observations of NGC 3115 \citep{wong2011,wong2014} and M87 \citep{dimatteo2003,Russell2015,Russell2018}.
-These observations reveal shallow density profiles, which are consistent with the presence of significant outflows and multi-phase gas at the Bondi radii of the black holes.
-Clumpy cool gas within the hot multi-phase flow could reach the core episodically, triggering larger outbursts than the continuous activity driven by a more steady hot inflow \citep{werner2019}.
+These observations reveal shallow density profiles, which are consistent with the presence of significant outflows and multi-phase gas at the Bondi radii of central black holes.
+The clumpy cool gas within the hot multi-phase flow could reach the core episodically, triggering larger outbursts than the continuous activity driven by a more steady hot inflow \citep{werner2019}.

 Here, we study how the presence of thermal instabilities and multi-phase gas affects the relationship between the Bondi accretion power and the mechanical jet power in 20 nearby early-type galaxies.
 Ten galaxies in our sample harbour extended H$\alpha$+[N\textsc{ii}] nebulae, four systems display nuclear optical line emission, and six galaxies show no indications for the presence of cool gas.
 The Bondi accretion rates are calculated from density and temperature profiles of the hot atmospheric gas in the centre of the galaxies determined using {\it Chandra} data and using black hole mass measurements from the literature (see Sect. \ref{section:sample}).
 The jet powers are estimated from the energies and time scales needed to inflate cavities in the X-ray emitting gas, where the cavity volumes are estimated based on the extent of the most recent generation of radio lobes.
-The relation between the Bondi accretion powers and jet powers is studied for both the full sample and separately for galaxies which also show nebular line emission and their atmospheres are thus presumably prone to thermally unstable cooling \citep[e.g.][]{Lakhchaura2018}.
+The relation between Bondi accretion powers and jet powers is studied for both the full sample and separately for galaxies which also show nebular line emission and their atmospheres are thus presumably prone to thermally unstable cooling \citep[e.g.][]{Lakhchaura2018}.
 We also investigate the correlations of the jet power, separately, with the mass of the central SMBH and with the gas entropy within the Bondi accretion radius and examine whether the estimated jet power offsets the radiative cooling within radii where the cooling time is shorter than 1 Gyr.